-The Mary Ann Campau/Will Inman Scholarships program now provides four full, need-based scholarships to community members to defray tuition for a course offered through the Poetry Center's Classes & Workshops program.
-Four full scholarships (ranging in value from $45 for a single-session craft class to $256 for an 8-week workshop or seminar, according to recipient interest) are awarded each term (fall, spring, and summer).
-The Poetry Center is grateful to the donors of the Mary Ann Campau Fund and to the late Will Inman for their generous financial support of poets and writers in our Southern Arizona community.
+The Arnold Greenfield Scholarships program now provides four full, need-based scholarships to community members to defray tuition for a course offered through the Poetry Center's Classes & Workshops program.
+Four full scholarships (ranging in value from $78 for a single-session class to $324 for an 8-week workshop or seminar, according to recipient interest) are awarded each term (fall, spring, and summer).
+The Poetry Center is grateful for this generous financial support of poets and writers in our Southern Arizona community.

 Who is Eligible

 Any community member with financial need is eligible to apply with the exception of Poetry Center employees and interns.
 The scholarship must be used during the season for which it was awarded.
 You need only attest to financial need: i.e., the inability to pay a course's tuition without financial strain.
 Scholarships are awarded by lottery and may be applied to any course a recipient wishes.

 The window for Spring 2020 scholarship opportunities will open November 8, 2019 at 11 AM local time and close November 21, 2019.
 Apply here.

 There is a simple, free online application managed via the user-friendly electronic submissions manager Submittable, through which our course registration process is also managed.
 You will be asked for your contact information, a declaration of need, and your course preference.

 Four qualified applicants are selected at random and notified, by email or telephone, in advance of the course's open registration date.
 At that time they will be manually enrolled in the courses they choose.